Processed Foods

 • Product Labelling & Marketing

-Communication with consumers through product labelling and marketing is an important facet of processed foods entities.
-The accuracy and depth of information presented in food labelling is of importance to regulators and consumers.
-Labelling regulations require specific and detailed product information to ensure food safety and inform consumers of nutritional content.
-Additionally, to help inform purchasing decisions, consumers are increasingly interested in further information about the ingredients used in processed foods, such as genetically modified organism (GMO) content, and about the production methods used.
-Another area of public concern is the marketing practices of processed foods entities, especially those targeted to children or on nutritional claims, and whether they present potentially untruthful or misleading information.
-Product labelling and marketing issues can affect the competitive landscape of the industry, as entities may be subject to litigation or criticism resulting from misleading statements or failing to adapt to consumer demand for increased labelling transparency.
-Additionally, regulations on product labelling and marketing introduce near-term costs to adhere and present the risk of penalties or litigation.
-All of these factors can impact an entity’s brand value, operating costs, and revenue growth.
+Communication with consumers through product labelling and marketing is an important facet of the Processed Foods industry.
+The accuracy and depth of information presented in food labelling is important to consumers and regulators.
+Labelling regulations require specific and detailed product information to ensure food safety and inform consumers of the nutritional content of products.
+To inform purchasing decisions, consumers may seek additional information about product ingredients, such as the presence of genetically modified organism (GMO) content, or about the methods used in product manufacturing.
+The marketing practices of entities are another area of public concern, especially those targeting children or presenting potentially false or misleading nutritional information.
+Product labelling and marketing issues can affect competition among entities, since entities may be subject to litigation or criticism resulting from misleading statements or failing to adapt to consumer demand for increased labelling transparency.
+Additionally, adherence to product labelling and marketing regulations may introduce near-term costs and may reduce the risk of penalties or litigation.
+All these factors can impact an entity’s brand value, operating costs and revenue growth.

 Product Design & Lifecycle Management